amiaopensource/av-python-carpentry/_episodes/10-creatingscript.md

 With all the necessary `import` statements are at the top of the file, we can copy-paste in the other portions of the loop.
 Go cell-by-cell to copy code from your previous notebook and past it into your text file.

-The code below is available if you run into any problems.
+A simplified version of the code is provided below is available if you run into any problems.
 Change any paths so that they reflect your computer's folders.

 ~~~